Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models

-Lemma \ref{thm:2sls-fwl} clarifies the basis and impediments to causal interpretations of the 2SLS estimator with no other conditions than the parametrization of potential outcomes (Assumption \ref{assn:po-treatments}).
+Lemma \ref{thm:iv-fwl} clarifies the basis and impediments to causal interpretations of the IV estimand $\widetilde\beta$ with no other conditions than Assumption \ref{assn:po-treatments}.
 It does \textit{not} invoke sequential exchangeability in Assumption \ref{assn:mse}.
-The first term on the right in (\ref{eq:2sls-fwl}) is a weighted aggregate of treatment effects in period 2 among the treated ($D_2 = 1$), yet with no guarantee that the combination is convex or even positively weighted. \footnote{ This is analogous to a point by \cite{DS2020} and \cite{goodman2021difference} in the causal interpretation of two-way fixed-effect (TWFE) regressions in static panel data models.} The second term, if non-zero, is an additional confounder to causal interpretation in terms of treatment effects $\tau_2 (d_1)$.
+The first term on the right in (\ref{eq:iv-fwl}) is a weighted aggregate of individually heterogeneous treatment effects $ \tau_2(\cdot) $ in the second period among the treated ($D_2 = 1$), yet with no guarantee that the combination is convex or even positively weighted. \footnote{ This is analogous to a point by \cite{DS2020} and \cite{goodman2021difference} in the causal interpretation of two-way fixed-effect (TWFE) regressions in static panel data models. } The second term, if non-zero, is an additional confounder to causal interpretation in terms of treatment effects $\tau_2 (\cdot)$.

-To endow the 2SLS estimand in \eqref{eq:2sls-fwl} with a clearer causal interpretation, we require further restrictions on heterogeneous treatment effects in addition to those on selection in Assumption \ref{assn:mse}.
+To endow this decomposition of the IV estimand $\widetilde\beta$ in \eqref{eq:iv-fwl} with a clearer causal interpretation, we require further restrictions on heterogeneous treatment effects in addition to those on selection in Assumption \ref{assn:mse}.

 \begin{assumption}[Limited Heterogeneity of Trends and Treatment Effects] For all $d_1, d_1' = 0,1$:

 \end{assumption}